Baksı Museum

 Baksı Museum is a museum located in Bayburt, Turkey.
-“Baksı” literally means “healer, helper, protector” in the West Asia.
+“Baksı” literally means “healer, helper, protector” in Turkic languages.
 The museum offers contemporary art and traditional handcrafts.
 The basic aim of the foundation is, as quoted by founder Professor Hüsamettin Koçan, to "disseminate art and culture by bringing together contemporary and traditional art, to collect, document, classify, preserve and promote works of contemporary and traditional art, to use this base in realizing creation, and to hand local and national cultural values down to future generations".

+Themes

+The themes behind of yearly exhibitions, workshops and other events are notable.
+These are reflects aim of the museum.
+These themes are Travel, Traditional and contemporary art, Woman, Cultural Sustainability, Children.